KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/Interface/README.md

 ### Solution

 Under the load the beam bends and acts on the soil.
-The following picture shows the bended beam and soil displacement.
+The following picture shows the bent beam and soil displacement.

 ![Displacement](interface_on_beam_deformation.svg)